 Although Xanax may be prescribed legally by a physician, abuse and dependence can occur.
 For many it is a highly addictive drug.

 The crushing and snorting of Xanax has recently become more widespread, making the dangers of this drug even higher.
 When snorting Xanax, the effects are felt faster.
-Xanax abuse among teens is on the rise, as they have easy access to these drugs out of their home medicine cabinet if a family member is prescribed them as a PRN or “as needed”.xanax bar or xannie
+Xanax abuse among teens is on the rise, as they have easy access to these drugs out of their home medicine cabinet if a family member is prescribed them as a PRN or as needed.

 Xanax bars (also known as zanies or planks) are 2mg elongated bars that can be split or quartered.
 People who are abusing Xanax may take multiple bars at a time or combine them with alcohol or other drugs.
 One of the effects of a Xanax high is memory loss, causing the user to forget he/she has taken the drug or how much has been ingested.
 This can lead to overdose.